ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 for embracing ASP.NET Core's built-in features and conventions which saw the latest ServiceStack v8 release converting all its newest .NET 8 templates to adopt [ASP.NET Core Identity Auth](https://docs.servicestack.net/auth/identity-auth).

-This is a departure from building upon our own multi-platform abstractions which allows the same ServiceStack code-base to run on both .NET Core and .NET Framework.
-Our new focus is to instead the adopt De facto standards and conventions of the latest .NET platform for ServiceStack's new value-added features.
+This is a departure from building upon our own platform-agnostic abstractions which allowed the same ServiceStack code-base to run on both .NET Core and .NET Framework.
+Our focus going forward will be to instead adopt De facto standards and conventions of the latest .NET platform which does mean ServiceStack's new value-added features are only available in the latest .NET 8+ LTS release.

+### ServiceStack Middleware

 Whilst ServiceStack integrates into ASP.NET Core Apps as custom middleware into ASP.NET Core's HTTP Request Pipeline, it invokes its own black-box of functionality from there, implemented using its own suite of disconnected features.

-Whilst this works well with ServiceStack having full control over how to implement its own features, it's not as integrated as it could be, where there are limits on what ServiceStack Features could be used within external ASP .NET Core MVC Controllers, Razor Pages, Minimal APIs, etc. The ability to apply application-wide authorization policies across an Application entire surface area, using and configuring different JSON Serialization implementations.
+Whilst this allows ServiceStack to have full control over how to implement its own features, it's not as integrated as it could be, where there are limits on what ServiceStack Features could be used within external ASP .NET Core MVC Controllers, Razor Pages, Minimal APIs, etc. The ability to apply application-wide authorization policies across an Application entire surface area, using and configuring different JSON Serialization implementations.